Elevator Baby

 Elevator Baby is a 2019 Nigerian drama thriller film directed by Akay Mason and produced by Niyi Akinmolayan.
 It was produced by Niyi's production company Anthill Studios, and stars Toyin Abraham, Timini Egbuson, Sambasa Nzeribe, Samuel Olatunji, Emem Ufot and Shafy Bello.
 Elevator Baby was listed among the highest-grossing Nigerian films of 2019.

 Plot

 Dare (Timini Egbuson) is a wealthy, entitled and unemployed engineering graduate whose father was killed in a vehicular accident.
 He drinks, spends time with his jobless friends, and is unthankful for his mother's financial support.
 On his way to a job interview, he enters a lift with Abigail (Toyin Abraham), a poor and pregnant domestic worker.
 Following a power failure, the lift stops and Abigail goes into labour.
-He helped her during labour and this experience made him change his lifestyle.
+He helps her during labour and this experience makes him change his lifestyle.